 Frankie was walking past a tavern late one night when a pretty woman staggered out the door and asked him to walk her home since she’d had too much to drink.
 Frankie was escorting her past an alley when two men suddenly appeared.
 She instantly sobered up as her partners mugged Frankie.
-A damsel in distress is an age-old lure known as a "honey trap."
+A damsel in distress is an age-old lure known as a "honey trap" to target men.
 Different versions target female victims.

 Deborah was strolling in her quiet neighborhood when a man pulled up in a car to ask for directions.
 She began to direct him when he interrupted, “Please speak up, I can’t hear you.”
 As Deborah spoke louder and moved closer, he suddenly grabbed for her arm and began to open his car door.
 Dodging, she dashed away.

 Don’t give directions.
 Just say, “Sorry, I don’t know.”
 Or keep a safe distance (at least six feet) from any stranger and don’t turn your back to them while pointing out directions.
 Many crimes begin with initially non-threatening conversation.
-For outdoor safety, especially beware of any physical interaction, like stepping close to look at his map or paper with an address, etc. Stay at least six feet away.Some muggers act like homeless people, approach someone, ask for some change, make some small talk.
+For outdoor safety, especially beware of any physical interaction, like stepping close to look at his map or paper with an address, etc. Stay at least six feet away (though that's no guarantee).Some muggers act like homeless people, approach someone, ask for some change, make some small talk.
 When unsuspecting people try to help, it suddenly becomes a violent robbery.

 Most attacks begin with a friendly predator "interviewing" you while getting into position to attack, warns Mark Mac Young, author of many street survival books.
 The selection process takes only a few seconds.
 He'll usually ask for a favor.